Solid-phase extraction

-Solid-phase extraction (SPE) is a solid-liquid extractive technique by which compounds that are dissolved or suspended in a liquid mixture are separated from other compounds in the mixture according to their physical and chemical properties.
+Solid-phase extraction (SPE) is a solid-liquid extractive technique, by which compounds that are dissolved or suspended in a liquid mixture are separated, isolated or purified, from other compounds in this mixture, according to their physical and chemical properties.
 Analytical laboratories use solid phase extraction to concentrate and purify samples for analysis.
 Solid phase extraction can be used to isolate analytes of interest from a wide variety of matrices, including urine, blood, water, beverages, soil, and animal tissue.

-SPE uses the affinity of solutes dissolved or suspended in a liquid (known as the mobile phase) for a solid through which the sample is passed (known as the stationary phase) to separate a mixture into desired and undesired components.
+SPE uses the affinity of solutes, dissolved or suspended in a liquid (known as the mobile phase), to a solid packing inside a small column, through which the sample is passed (known as the stationary phase), to separate a mixture into desired and undesired components.
 The result is that either the desired analytes of interest or undesired impurities in the sample are retained on the stationary phase.
 The portion that passes through the stationary phase is collected or discarded, depending on whether it contains the desired analytes or undesired impurities.
 If the portion retained on the stationary phase includes the desired analytes, they can then be removed from the stationary phase for collection in an additional step, in which the stationary phase is rinsed with an appropriate eluent.

 It is possible to have an incomplete recovery of the analytes by SPE caused by incomplete extraction or elution.
 In the case of an incomplete extraction, the analytes do not have enough affinity for the stationary phase and part of them will remain in the permeate.
 In an incomplete elution, part of the analytes remain in the sorbent because the eluent used does not have a strong enough affinity.

 Many of the adsorbents/materials are the same as in chromatographic methods, but SPE is distinctive, with aims separate from chromatography, and so has a unique niche in modern chemical science.